 Won’t Go to Sleep – If your child suddenly refuses to fall asleep on their own or is waking up in the middle of the night, consider introducing a “friend” which is only offered at sleepy time.
 This can be a blanket or favorite stuffed animal.

 Be Consistent – Consistency is key.
 Decide on a consistent, yet flexible, schedule that works for your life and stick to it as best as possible.

 Scared at Night – If your child tells you they are scared at night, introduce a “nighttime friend” that is only offered at bed time.
 Encourage your child to hold, squeeze or sing to their friend should they wake worried at night.

-And, of course, the Disney Store has a new Sleep Shop with lots really cute pajamas, stuffed animals, blankets and more.
+And, of course, the Disney Store has a Sleep Shop with pajamas, stuffed animals, blankets and more.